samuel-bronnenmeier/old-website/README.md

 <a name="General"></a>
 ### General
 Here is my website.
-The "Home"-page is pretty much finished, though there *will* be an AI to play the game.
+The "Home"-page is pretty much finished.
+Teh "About"-page is going to be done soon.

 All the other sites will come bit by bit.
 *****************
 <a name="Libraries"></a>
 ### Libraries

+#####Home
 Made with p5.js

 Icons from fontawesome-free-5.15.3-web
 *****************
 <a name="ProjectStatus"></a>
 ### Project Status
-Currently I'm working on the AI of the "Home"-page.

-I've just published the algorithm to make the AI actually intelligent.
-It won't be there for a long time.
+The AI won't get any better so I started with the other pages.
+Cross your fingers!